 Rhetorics of representation in 20th & 21st-century U.S. comparative literature, poetics, drama, literary theory, women’s and gender studies

 Sarah Wyman holds a B.A. in English and American Literature from Brown University (1988), an M.A. in English and Creative Writing from Hollins University (1992), and a Ph.D. in Comparative Literature from the University of North Carolina at Chapel Hill (2001).
 She earned a certificate in French Literature from L’Institut d’Études Françaises d’Avignon (1994).
 Her dissertation Painting the Poetic Image: Laokoön Reconsidered offers a critique of Gotthold Lessing’s watershed text on the sister arts.
 The parallel languages of poetry and painting exemplified in borderline texts by U.S., French, and Spanish poets and visual artists test Lessing’s claims as to genre limits defined in terms of time and space.

 Before joining the SUNY New Paltz English Department in 2005, Sarah Wyman taught courses in 20th century U.S. poetry, gender studies, and African-American women’s literature at the University of Konstanz in southern Germany.

-Engendering Voice: 20th Century U.S. Poetry, Major Trends in 20th Century Literary Criticism & Theory, Studies in Word & Image, Creative Writing, U.S. Literature, American Women Writers, Modern Drama, Graduate Proseminar, African-American Women Writers, Contemporary Ethnic & Diaspora Literature of the U.S., French Language, ESL, Composition.
+Engendering Voice: 20th Century U.S. Poetry, Literary Criticism & Theory, Studies in Word & Image, Creative Writing, U.S. Literature survey, American Women Writers, Modern Drama, Women in Literature, Graduate Proseminar, African-American Women Writers, French Language, ESL, Composition.